 Preparing the next generation for the future is of great importance.
-Issues and topics related to sustainability still often seem to be structurally interrupted in primary and secondary education or take an unclear or even contradictory approach in science, geography, citizenship and economics lessons.
+Issues and sustainability topics still seem structurally interrupted in primary and secondary education or take an unclear or even contradictory approach in science, geography, citizenship and economics lessons.
 How do we teach about sustainability so that our students don't just see problems but develop a hopeful perspective?
 They need a perspective which shows that choices and actions matter.
-The need for action also concerns our STEM education community to make use of the transformational potential of teaching and learning.
-We need to share good practices, research results and innovative classroom materials that allow for implementing approaches that support the implementation and scaling up of education for sustainability.
+The need for action also concerns our STEM education community to use the transformational potential of teaching and learning.
+We need to share good practices, research results, and innovative classroom materials that allow for the implementation of approaches.
 These actions are broad in scope and attend not only to the practices of teachers, teacher educators and researchers but also involve other important stakeholders, including school principals, policymakers and the students themselves.
 Moreover, these actions require and appreciate the capillarity of educational institutions and their communities and require collaboration and commitments that ensure educational opportunities and joint responsibilities.